cyring/CoreFreq/README.md

 ## Build & Run

-### Prerequistes
+### Prerequisites

  a- *Disable* the Kernel *NMI Watchdog*

-Add the below parameter in the kernel boot loader (Grub, SysLinux) The NMI Watchdog and the CoreFreq driver are conflicting on the ownership of the fixed performance counter
+Add the below parameter in the kernel boot loader (Grub, SysLinux)
+The NMI Watchdog and the CoreFreq driver are conflicting on the ownership of the fixed performance counters

 ```
 nmi_watchdog=0
 ```

  b- No Virtualization

 VMs don't provide access to the registers that the CoreFreq driver employs :
 * Fixed Performance Counters
 * Model Specific Registers
 * PCI Registers

 ### Build